Trees

 const totalCost = spanningTreeResult.totalCost

 A superset of directed trees are directed acyclic graphs (DAG).
-The case that a directed graph with cycles is given and has to be converted to an acyclic graph, is known as Feedback Edge Set problem as each feedback edge in a directed rooted graph is part of a cycle and each cycle contains feedback edges.
+When a directed graph with cycles is given and must be converted to an acyclic graph, this is known as the Feedback Edge Set problem.
+Each feedback edge in a directed rooted graph is part of a cycle, and each cycle contains feedback edges.
 Therefore, finding the set of feedback edges and removing or reverting them removes all cycles and results in a DAG.

-As for calculating the minimum spanning tree the edges may be weighted by costs that shall be minimized for the calculated FeedbackEdgeSet.
+As with calculating the minimum spanning tree, the edges may be weighted by costs that will be minimized for the calculated FeedbackEdgeSet.

 Running the Feedback Edge Set algorithm shows the code to prepare and run a Feedback Edge Set search and reverse the feedback edges.